tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 * Once configured, the Lambda will automatically forward any updates to the included DynamoDB tables to Tinybird Datasources matching the same name with an optional prefix.
 * The Tinybird Datasource will be automatically created with an appropriate schema.
 * You can trigger a DynamoDB Snapshot to (re)initialize the export, and the Streams configuration will keep it up to date.
-* The Tinybird Datasource will automatically index the existing DynamoDB Keys, the rest of each Record will be provided as plain JSON ready for further processing.
+* The Tinybird Datasource will automatically index the existing DynamoDB Primary Keys and Sorting Keys, the rest of each Record will be provided as plain JSON ready for further processing.
 * You can deploy an example Materialized View to query the test data
 * Structure: DynamoDB, IAM (Role and Policy) >> S3, Lambda, Secrets Manager >> Tinybird
 * Management functions are provided in utils.py to cover a large number of deployment and operational requirements, including full deploy or teardown of a test case.